Dudley Ryder, 7th Earl of Harrowby: Marriages and children

+His first wife died in 1997.
+He was married secondly in 2003 to Janet Boote (née Stott), youngest daughter of Alan Edward Stott.

+Death

-He died suddenly at Sandon Hall, of a suspected heart attack.
-He was survived by his second wife, and the two children from his first marriage.
-His son, Dudley Ryder, succeeded him as 8th Earl.
+Lord Harrowby died suddenly at Sandon Hall on 9 October 2007 of a suspected heart attack at the age of 84.
+He was survived by his second wife and the two children from his first marriage.
+His son, Conroy, succeeded him in the earldom and other titles.